History of Japan: Heisei period (1989–2019)

-On 11 March 2011, one of the largest earthquakes recorded in Japan occurred in the northeast.
+On 11 March 2011, the 2011 Tōhoku earthquake struck Japan's northeastern Tōhoku region.
 The resulting tsunami damaged the nuclear facilities in Fukushima, which suffered a nuclear meltdown and severe radiation leakage.
+Altogether nearly 26,000 people were killed or went missing due to these disasters.

 Reiwa period (2019–present)

 Emperor Naruhito's reign began upon the abdication of his father, Emperor Akihito, on 1 May 2019.

 In 2020, Tokyo was due to host the Summer Olympics for the second time since 1964.
-Japan was the first Asian country to host the Olympics twice.
+Tokyo was the first Asian city to host the Summer Olympics twice.
 However, due to the global outbreak and economic impact of COVID-19 pandemic, the Summer Olympics were postponed to 2021; they took place from 23 July to 8 August 2021.
 Japan ranked third place, with 27 gold medals.

 When the 2022 Russian invasion of Ukraine began, Japan condemned and levied sanctions on Russia for its actions.
-Ukrainian President Volodymyr Zelenskyy praised Japan as the "first Asian nation that has begun exerting pressure on Russia."
-Japan froze the assets of Russia's central bank and other major Russian banks and assets owned by 500 Russian citizens and organizations.
-Japan banned new investments and the export of high tech to the country.
-Russia's trade status as favored nation was revoked.
-Japan's swift actions shows its becoming a leading power in the world.
-The war in Ukraine and threats from China and North Korea caused a shift in Japan's security policy with higher defense spending which erodes its former pacifist stance.

-On 8 July 2022, former Prime Minister Shinzo Abe, was assassinated in the city of Nara by former Japan Self-Defense Force Marine Tetsuya Yamagami while campaigning two days before the 2022 House of Councillors election.
-This shocked the public, because firearm fatalities are very rare in Japan.
-There were only 10 shooting deaths from 2017 to 2020 and 1 gun death incident in 2021.
+On 8 July 2022, former Prime Minister Shinzo Abe was assassinated in the city of Nara by Tetsuya Yamagami while campaigning two days before the 2022 House of Councillors election.
+This shocked the public, because firearm fatalities were very rare in Japan.

-After 2022 visit by Nancy Pelosi to Taiwan, China conducted “precision missile strikes” in the ocean around Taiwan's coastline on August 4, 2022.
-These military exercises raised tensions in the region.
+After the 2022 visit by Nancy Pelosi to Taiwan, China conducted "precision missile strikes" in the ocean around Taiwan's coastline on 4 August 2022.
 The Japanese Ministry of Defense reported that this was the first time ballistic missiles launched by China landed in Japan's exclusive economic zone and lodged a diplomatic protest with Beijing.
-Five Chinese missiles landed in Japan’s EEZ off Hateruma which is near Taiwan.
-Japanese Defense Minister Nobuo Kishi said these missiles are “serious threats to Japan’s national security and the safety of the Japanese people.”

-On December 16, 2022, Japan announced a major shift in its military policy by acquiring counterstrike capabilities and a defense budget increase to 2% of GDP (¥43 trillion ($315 billion) by 2027.
-The impetus are regional security concerns over China, North-Korea and Russia.
-This will leapfrog Japan from ninth to the world’s third-largest defense spender, behind the United States and China.
+On 16 December 2022, Japan announced a major shift in its military policy by stating that it would acquire counterstrike capabilities and increase its defense budget increase spending by 65% by 2027.
+The impetuses for this increase were regional security concerns over China, North Korea, and Russia.

+Starting from 2023, Japan started to experience elevated inflation.
+Political scandals in 2023 and 2024 eroded LDP's popularity, leading the party to lose its majority in the House of Representatives in the 2024 general election, forcing it to lead a minority government for the first time.
+The party also lost its majority in the House of Councillors in 2025.
+This marked the first time in the LDP's history that it did not control either house in the National Diet.